amolchavan777/AppDependencyModelerMaven_FULL/README.md

 output/archimate_model.xml
 output/dependency_graph.graphml
 ```

+The console also prints ASCII histograms summarizing outgoing and incoming dependency counts per application.

 You can import the ArchiMate XML into tools like **Archi** or **BiZZdesign**.
 The GraphML file works with graph tools such as **yEd** or **Gephi**.